-For the procedure, people lie on an x-ray table.
+For the procedure, people lie on an x-ray table (one that x-rays can easily pass through).
 Because the table may be tilted, straps may be applied across the chest and legs.
 X-ray cameras can be positioned as needed.
 Electrodes are placed on the chest to monitor the heart.
-Blood pressure and oxygen levels in blood are also monitored.
+Blood pressure and oxygen levels are also monitored.

 Before angiography, people are often given a sedative intravenously to help them relax and remain calm, but they remain conscious during the procedure.
 During the procedure, people may be asked to take deep breaths, hold their breath, or cough.
 People should report any discomfort they feel.

 During angiography, procedures to treat the abnormalities detected can sometimes be done:

-Common Types of Angiography
+Disadvantages of Angiography

 Serious complications, such as shock, seizures, kidney damage, and sudden stopping of the heart’s pumping (cardiac arrest), are very rare.
 Sometimes during cardiac catheterization, the heart skips beats or slows briefly.

 The risk of complications is higher in older people, although it is still low.

 The dose of radiation Risks of Radiation in Medical Imaging Imaging tests that use radiation, usually x-rays, are a valuable tool in diagnosis, but exposure to radiation has some risks (see also Radiation Injury).
 Different diagnostic tests require different... read more used in angiography varies depending on the procedure but typically is much higher than in plain x-ray tests.
 For example, the radiation dose in coronary angiography is 350 to 750 times as much as that used in a single-view plain x-ray of the chest.